Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 Nifty 50 Today — Detailed Point-by-Point Analysis (17 March 2026)

 - Technical Structure: The index formed a “bullish engulfing-type” candle on Monday after touching 23,000 intraday — a classic oversold bounce formation.
-However, analysts at Bajaj Broking caution that “the overall bias continues to remain down” until the index establishes a higher-high and higher-low pattern on a sustained basis.
+Bajaj Broking cautions that “the overall bias continues to remain down” until the index establishes a higher-high and higher-low pattern on a sustained basis.

-- Advance-Decline Ratio: On BSE, 1,503 shares advanced versus 2,864 declines — a ratio of roughly 1:1.9.
+- Advance-Decline Ratio: On BSE, 1,503 shares advanced versus 2,864 declines — roughly 1:1.9.
 Even on a strong recovery day, declines outnumbered advances, reflecting the breadth weakness that defines the current downturn.

-- GIFT Nifty Signal for 17 March: GIFT Nifty futures suggested a rangebound, potentially volatile start for Tuesday’s session as global cues remain mixed — with US markets closing higher (+1.08% on S&P 500) but energy markets remaining jittery.
+- GIFT Nifty Signal for 17 March: GIFT Nifty futures at 23,541.50 suggested a rangebound, potentially volatile start for Tuesday.
+US markets closed higher (+1.08% on S&P 500) but energy markets remained jittery.

 - Intraday Outlook for 17 March 2026: Nifty is expected to trade in the range of 23,100–23,600.
 Buy on dips strategy recommended near 23,200 with a stop-loss at 23,050.
 Avoid aggressive long positions above 23,500 without clear volume confirmation.